awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list.md

 ### `ST_DIMENSION (geometry)`<a name="st-dimension-geometry"></a>

-Takes as an input one of the supported geometry types, and returns the spatial dimension of a geometry in type `bigint`\.
+Takes as an input one of the supported [geometry data types](geospatial-input-data-formats-supported-geometry-types.md#geometry-data-types), and returns the spatial dimension of a geometry in type `bigint`\.
 Example:

 ```
 SELECT ST_DIMENSION(ST_POLYGON('polygon((1 1, 4 1, 4 4, 1 4))'))